 Conversion Rate: A conversion rate is the percentage measurement detailing the amount of converted users.

 Eg. If a website receives 100 visitors, and 10 visitors end up making a purchase, this would equate to a 10% conversion rate.

 CPA: CPA is an acronym for cost per acquisition.
-This is term used to describe the business related expense used in trying to convert a new customer.
+This is a term used to describe the business related expense used in trying to convert a new customer.

 CPC: CPC is an acronym for cost per click.
 This term is used to describe the cost spent when a user clicks on an advertisement link or image.